-Yes, it will cost a little depending upon the size and pages of your website but in the end it will gain you positive recognition among the large ‘disabled community.
-And yes of course, you will be able save yourself from those ‘lawsuits’.
+Yes, it will cost a little depending upon the size and pages of your website but in the end, it will gain you positive recognition among the large ‘disabled community.
+And yes, of course, you will be able to save yourself from those ‘lawsuits’.

-Currently there are no guidelines for commercial entities on how to make their websites accessible to disabled community.
+Currently, there are no guidelines for commercial entities on how to make their websites accessible to the disabled community.
 In other words, presently there is no framework to look at for making a website ADA compliant.

-Similarly, supporting text or subtitles with audio files and video content can help a hearing impaired person to access the information contained in those audio/visual files.
+Similarly, supporting text or subtitles with audio files and video content can help a hearing-impaired person access the information contained in those audio/visual files.

 Your website page color also does matter.
-Many users find it really difficult to read page content if there is not appropriate contrast between the text color and background color.
+Many users find it really difficult to read page content if there is no appropriate contrast between the text color and background color.

 Imagine how much it can be more difficult for people who already have color issues.
 So ask your web designer to fix this issue.

-Keyboard friendly websites are especially helpful to people who can’t use mouse.
-You can check your own website’s accessibility with regard to keyboard by not using the mouse.
+Keyboard-friendly websites are especially helpful to people who can’t use a mouse.
+You can check your own website’s accessibility with regard to the keyboard by not using the mouse.

-As you are in the process of making your website disabled friendly, why not add a column by the name ‘suggestion box’ to get feedback from disabled community.
-This will help you to invest your time and money in right direction as the feedback directly comes from people who have disabilities.
+As you are in the process of making your website disabled-friendly, why not add a column by the name ‘suggestion box’ to get feedback from the disabled community?
+This will help you to invest your time and money in the right direction as the feedback directly comes from people who have disabilities.

-WCAG is Web Content Accessibility Guidelines.
-It is a consortium of individuals from tech world and organizations with the single motive of ensuring web content accessibility to disabled community.
+WCAG is a Web Content Accessibility Guideline.
+It is a consortium of individuals from the tech world and organizations with the single motive of ensuring web content accessibility to the disabled community.

 Web Accessibility is still in its nascent form.
 At the time of writing this article, there is no full-fledged law that governs this subject.
 However, as said earlier web accessibility is going to play a key role in this digitized age.
-Therefore, the wisdom only lies in talking the early lead and making your e-commerce website disabled friendly.
+Therefore, the wisdom only lies in talking about the early lead and making your e-commerce website disabled-friendly.